School of Human Ecology

 Students entering a SoHE bachelor of science degree program will be required to earn a minimum of 120 credits.
 Previously enrolled students interested in requesting a catalog year change to adopt the 120-credit rule will need to meet with an academic advisor to determine if there are benefits to such a request.
 Students who opt for a catalog year change will be required to meet all curriculum requirements of the newer catalog year.

-Nine undergraduate majors are available in the school.
+Seven undergraduate majors are available in the school.
 Students should consult the following general education and department specific requirements for each major.
-Curriculum checksheets for each major are available online through Student Academic Affairs.
+Curriculum checksheets for each major are available online.
 Checksheets are updated annually and include all graduation requirements for students entering the major during a given academic year.
 Students who need to change to a more recent checksheet should contact their advisor.

 The majors are: